IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button.md

 </igc-button>
 ```

-With `prefix` and `suffix` slots we can add a different content before and after the main content of the button.
+With `prefix` and `suffix` slots we can add different content before and after the main content of the button.

 ## Type